DIP 004 Business Performance Improvement - CMI registered

 Our perception covers the broadest spectrum and includes every activity in an organisation that will improve its competitive situation in its market place.
 The Japanese have a name for this.
 It is 'Dantotsu' and it means that an organisation should strive not only to make every feature of its products, services and general business performance criteria better that its competitors but to be so far ahead wherever possible that it will take at least 5 years to catch up so it is fiercely competitive.
 It means striving to galvanises to total human and other resources of the company to work towards making that company unbeatable.
 In order to achieve that certain basics must be in place and this course is about those basics.

-If you have just clicked in here on the web, the core content of this course is also part of the DHI 5 Unit course, Quality Fundamentals.
-The same material is also covered in this course, Diploma in Quality Leadership but dealt with in a different way.
+If you have just clicked in here on the web, the core content of this course is also part of the DHI 5 unit course, Quality Fundamentals.
+The same material is also covered in the Diploma in Quality Leadership but dealt with in a different way.
 In this course, the student not only appreciates the process but is encouraged to apply is whilst working through a live project.
 It is possible whilst doing that to make some very considerable process performance improvements.

 Vocabulary/terminology and business benefits of project by project improvement.